Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Conclusion

 \section{Conclusion}

-In this work, we propose \textit{Structured Kolmogorov–Arnold Neural ODEs (SKANODE)}, a novel framework that integrates structured state-space modeling with symbolic equation discovery for learning interpretable dynamics from partially observed nonlinear systems.
-By embedding a physically meaningful latent state structure and leveraging the Kolmogorov–Arnold Network (KAN) as both a universal function approximator and symbolic learner, SKANODE bridges the gap between the expressive capacity of deep learning and the interpretability required for scientific modeling.
+{ In this work, a novel framework, termed \textit{Structured Kolmogorov–Arnold Neural ODEs (SKANODE)}, is proposed, which integrates structured state-space modeling with symbolic equation discovery for learning interpretable dynamics from partially observed nonlinear systems.} By embedding a physically meaningful latent state structure and leveraging the Kolmogorov–Arnold Network (KAN) as both a universal function approximator and symbolic learner, SKANODE bridges the gap between the expressive capacity of deep learning and the interpretability required for scientific modeling.
 This approach enables the direct recovery of physically meaningful latent states, such as displacements and velocities, while simultaneously extracting explicit symbolic governing equations directly from indirect measurements like accelerations.